 Conserving water is an increasing concern, and Harmony is no exception.
-The District manages its irrigation water by linking the thousands of irrigation heads within its parks to a central computer that acts to control their activity.
-This computer receives daily updates from an on-site weather station that tracks solar radiation, wind activity, temperature & humidity, and rainfall.
-This data allows the computer to keep track of how much water is lost to evaporation and plant transpiration, and how much water is gained from rain between irrigation cycles.
+The District manages its irrigation water by linking the thousands of irrigation heads in its parks to a central computer that acts to control their activity.
+This computer receives data daily from an on-site weather station that tracks wind activity, temperature, solar radiation, humidity and rainfall.
+This data allows the computer to keep track of how much water is lost to evaporation and plant transpiration and how much water is gained from rain between irrigation cycles.
 It then instructs each irrigation zone to run just enough (or not at all) to make up the water lost.
 It also allows for irrigation throughout Harmony’s parks to be turned on and off from one location instead of manually turning valves open and closed.
 When it rains any meaningful amount, the system immediately shuts down any irrigation that may be running in the common areas to take advantage of nature’s “free” water.

 According to estimates by the South Florida Water Management District, the Harmony system saves roughly 22.7 million gallons of water per year over a conventional irrigation program, and a corresponding amount of water bill dollars.
 The water saved is equal to the volume of about 65 water towers the size of the one that you see along U.S. 192 in St. Cloud, or the volume of 1,500 family-sized swimming pools.

 Irrigation System Map